normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Transforming Vertices
 All of these transform operations can be controlled by providing an optional Selection.
 While the actual use of the Selection can vary method nodes it's intended that each one uses it in the most obvious and flexible way for that node's own purpose.

-* *Conform*: Project all of the vertices in a provided direction as though it were being draped over other geometry in the level.
+MDC		Yes	Yes
+MDC	Inflate	Yes	Yes
+MDC	Jitter	Yes	Yes
+MDC	Lerp	Yes	Yes
+MDC	Lerp Vector	Yes	Yes
+MDC	Rotate	Yes	Yes
+MDC	Rotate Around Axis	Yes	Yes
+MDC	Scale	Yes	Yes
+MDC	ScaleAlongAxis	Yes	Yes
+MDC	Spherize	Yes	Yes
+MDC	Transform	Yes	Yes
+MDC	Transform UV	Yes	Yes
+MDC	Translate	Yes	Yes

+* **Conform**: Conforms the mesh against collision geometry by projecting along a specified vector.
 This is a difficult node to get to grips with but is very useful for making roads which follow the underlying terrain and similar effects.
+* **Conform Down**: Conforms the mesh against collision geometry by projecting downwards (-Z).
+This is a difficult node to get to grips with but is very useful for making roads which follow the underlying terrain and similar effects.
-* *Fit To Spline*: Bend the geometry to follow a provided [Spline Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/), with controls for the profile of the geometry for more useful effects.
-This is more powerful than UE4's own [Spline Mesh Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/) in that it follows an entire curve rather than just having the two control points at the ends.
+* **Fit To Spline**: Bend the mesh to follow a [Spline Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/), with controls for the profile of the geometry for more useful effects.
+This is more powerful than UE4's own [Spline Mesh Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/) in that it follows an entire curve rather than just having the two control points at the ends, along with additional controls.
+* **Flip Normals**: Flip the surface normals.
+As it's impossible to 'partly flip' a normal the SelectionSet is used a simple filter here with a flip only happening with weighting >=0.5.
+* **Flip Texture UV**: Flip the texture map channel in U (horizontal), V(vertical), both, or neither.
-* *Inflate*: Move all of the vertices in or out along their own normals.
+* **Inflate**: Move vertices a specified offset along their own normals.
-* *Jitter*: Applies random position jitter to the vertices.
-This is a fairly crude effect and generally you're better off using Select By Noise and Translate for greater control.
+* **Jitter**: Add random jitter to the position of the vertices.
+This is a fairly crude approach and often you'll get better results using *SelectByNoise*.
-* *Lerp (MeshDeformationComponent, Float)*: Blend this with the geometry stored in another MeshDeformationComponent with a given strength.
+* **Lerp**: A linear interpolation against the geometry stored in another MeshDeformationComponent.
-* *Lerp (MeshGeometry, Float)*: Blend this mesh with another with a given strength.  *NOTE: This should be exposed on MeshDeformationComponent too*.
-* *Lerp (Vector)*: Blend all vertices towards a single given point.
+* **Lerp Vector**: Blend vertices towards the position provided.
-* *Rotate*: Rotate vertices using a standard UE4 [Rotator](https://docs.unrealengine.com/latest/INT/BlueprintAPI/Math/Rotator/index.html).
+* **Rotate**: Rotate the vertices round a specified center using a standard UE4 [Rotator](https://docs.unrealengine.com/latest/INT/BlueprintAPI/Math/Rotator/index.html).
-* *Rotate Around Axis*: Rotate all of the points around a given axis and center of rotation.
-This is more difficult to use than Rotate, but is also more flexible.
+* **Rotate Around Axis**: Rotate vertices around an arbitrary axis.
+This is more difficult to use than *Rotate*, but is more flexible in what's possible.
-* *Scale*: Scale vertices by the vector provided.
+* **Scale**: Scale the mesh using normal XYZ scaling about a specified center.
-* *Scale Along Axis*: Scale vertices along a provided axis and center of scale
+* **Scale Along Axis**: Scale along an arbitrary axis.
+* **Spherize**: Morph geometry into a sphere by moving points along their normals.
+* **Transform**: Applies Scale/Rotate/Translate as a single operation using a [Transform](https://docs.unrealengine.com/latest/INT/BlueprintAPI/Math/Transform/index.html).
+* **Transform UV**: Apply a [transformation](https://docs.unrealengine.com/latest/INT/BlueprintAPI/Math/Transform/index.html) to the UV mapping, changing the way textures will be mapped
-* *Spherize*: Blend all vertices towards a position on a sphere with the provided center and radius.
+* **Translate**: Move all vertices by the provided vector.
-* *Transform*: Apply the provided transform matrix to all vertices.
-* *Translate*: Add a provided vector to all vertices.
-This is the basic Move operation.

 ## Output Data
 * *Save To Procedural Mesh Component*: Write the geometry data to a standard UE4 [Procedural Mesh Component](https://wiki.unrealengine.com/Procedural_Mesh_Component_in_C%2B%2B:Getting_Started).